paunik/ScrollMagic/Understanding : Basics.md

 var scene;
 ```

-In this case we've defined a variable called “scene” and now we'll give it a value which is init a new ScrollScene class.
+In this case we've defined a variable called “scene” and now we'll give it a value which is initializing a new ``ScrollScene()`` class.

 ```javascript
 var scene = new ScrollScene();
 ```

-Inside ``ScrollScene`` we can place an [object](http://janpaepke.github.io/ScrollMagic/docs/ScrollScene.html#ScrollScene) of associated properties and values available to us…
+Inside ``ScrollScene`` we can place an [object](http://janpaepke.github.io/ScrollMagic/docs/ScrollScene.html#ScrollScene) of associated properties and values that are made available according to the [docs](http://janpaepke.github.io/ScrollMagic/docs/ScrollScene.html#ScrollScene)…

 ```javascript
 var scene = new ScrollScene({